viglesiasce/eucadev/README.md

 The following method will give you a dev/test environment in a single virtual machine, with all components deployed in it.
-The components will be built from latest source, which can be modified and immediately tested on the VM.
+By default, components will be built from latest source, which can be modified and immediately tested on the VM.
+(See the note below for package-based installation.)
 The source will be located on a 'synced folder' (eucalyptus-src), which can be edited on the host system but built on the guest system.